pozu84/penetration-testing/PEN-200/25_Challenge Labs/C2_Relia/PEN-200 Relia.md

 # Get the maildmz@relia and jim@relia.com
 # I think thats far I can go with the staging folder..
 Lets try the mimikatz..
 Unfortunately damon permisison does not enough to capture from memory, lets access to NT/AUTHORITY using godpotato
 PS C:\users\public\Downloads> .\godpotato.exe -cmd "C:\users\public\Downloads\met.exe"

+# Based on above email we know that is something breaks we can contact jim@relia.com as he is the mail server admin.
+We can follow to our